JesusDLopez/JesusDLopez/README.md

 ## 👨‍💻 About Me

 Biotech graduate with a Master’s in Genetic Counselling.
-Worked five years in Australia as a research assistant in melanoma genetics, where I developed skills in stats, scripting and data workflows.
+Worked two years in Australia as a research assistant in melanoma genetics, where I developed skills in stats, scripting and data workflows.

 Currently focusing on data science and bioinformatics, strengthening Python, scientific computing, and modern development tools.